+Under severe overheating conditions, the iPad’s battery may even swell up, which can cause serious damage and reduce the lifespan of your device.
 One of the first things you may notice when the battery is swollen is that there’s a separation of the screen and body of the iPad.
 If you see that, you should discontinue using your iPad immediately, as a swollen battery could potentially cause a fire.

-How to prevent your iPad from overheating.
+How to Prevent Your iPad from Overheating

-- Get your iPad to a cooler place.
+Get your iPad to a cooler place.

-- Don’t use your iPad while charging.
+Don’t use your iPad while charging.

-- Turn it off, preventatively.
+Turn it off, preventatively.

-- Take it to Apple Repair.
+Take it to Apple Repair.

-- Get out of direct sunlight.
+Get out of direct sunlight.

-- Turn off apps & features.
+Turn off apps & extra features.

-Investing in a cooling case that will not let you down will both prevent unexpected shutdowns and keep the core operating temperature where it should be.
-A cooling case can even bring an overheated iPad back to life in just a few minutes.
+Investing in a Cooling Case that will not let you down will both prevent unexpected shutdowns and keep the core operating temperature where it should be.
+A Cooling Case can even bring an overheated iPad back to life in just a few minutes.